 In 2004, The Smokin' 45s began booking shows more regularly and playing shows that got them more attention.
 With invitations to the several key festival shows in the Southeast Michigan area added to the roster of bar gigs, things started moving ahead for them.
 Their momentum kept moving into 2005 and beyond - more festivals, more bar gigs, more parties, more songs.

 The band had been writing material since their initial release and once 2010 rolled around, the band started working on a new CD in the summer and fall months between their roster of shows.
-Then in late 2010/early 2011, they were back at Stony Creek Studios commencing work on their new release.
-Look for the release of this yet-to-be named CD in 2011.
+Then in late 2010/early 2011, they were back at Stony Creek Studios commencing work on their new release, "Trouble Again".

 Great music - tight, lively shows.
 These guys are determined to separate themselves from the sea of also-rans and has-beens.
 Pick up a CD or go check 'em out and see for yourself.